-Sydney - Hunter Valley - Barrington Tops Farm - Port Macquarie (Koala Hospital) - Surf Camp - Remote River Camp - Byron Bay - Brisbane – Noosa/Rainbow Beach (for Fraser Island) - Cooroy - Emu Park - Rockhampton - Airlie Beach (for the Whitsundays) – Townsville (for Magnetic Island) - Tully - Cairns
+Sydney - Hunter Valley - Barrington Tops Farm - Port Macquarie (Koala Hospital) - Surf Camp - Remote River Camp - Byron Bay - Brisbane – Noosa/Rainbow Beach (for K'gari) - Cooroy - Emu Park - Rockhampton - Airlie Beach (for the Whitsundays) – Townsville (for Magnetic Island) - Tully - Cairns

-We have broken down the route into stages so you can see where you’ll be going and what you’ll be doing along the way:
+We have broken down the route into stages, so you can see where you’ll be going and what you’ll be doing along the way:

 Sydney - Barrington Tops: Depart Sydney at 8am and sip wine in the vineyards of the Hunter Valley.
 Overnight stay in stunning Barrington Tops National Park.
 Opt to go inner tubing (additional cost), or relax with some fishing and wildlife spotting.
 This unique overnight stay costs AUD60 and includes accommodation, meals and activities.

 Barrington Tops - Surf Camp: Explore beautiful Barrington Tops National Park and then visit a Koala Hospital to meet these cute and iconic animals.
 Your next destination is surf camp - surf's up!
-Accommodation costs at surf camp start at AUD40 per night.
+Accommodation costs at surf camp start at AUD60 per night.

 Surf Camp - River Camp: Spend more time surfing (extra cost).
 Then go off the beaten track and swim in the stunning inlet of Solitary Islands Marine Park.
 Camp out in this remote and wonderful place!
-This overnight stay costs AUD60, and includes accommodation, meals and activities.
+This overnight stay costs AUD50, and includes accommodation, meals and activities.

 River Camp - Byron Bay: Make tracks for the legendary surfing and arts town of Byron Bay and enjoy the laid-back vibe in this coastal town.
 Byron Bay is a popular spot, so you may want to hop off here for a few more days by the sea.

 Byron Bay – Brisbane – Noosa – Rainbow Beach: Explore the headlands at Danger Point and Snapper Rocks, before driving along the Gold Coast into Brisbane, ending up in the smart beach resort of Noosa.
-You can hop off here for the night, or head on to Rainbow Beach, gateway to famous Fraser Island.
+You can hop off here for the night, or head on to Rainbow Beach, gateway to famous K'gari.

 Rainbow Beach - Noosa - Emu Park: Travel to Emu Park and check into a beautiful beach resort for approx. AUD35 a night.
 Optional Treasure Island Overnight Experience.
 AUD99 including transfers to Great Keppel Island, accommodation, dinner, treasure hunt and turtle spotting walk.